yaoyuannnn/cava/README.md

 ## Getting started ##

 We will install CAVA's dependencies, then build and run it on a simple example.

+We have tested it only on Linux, but theoretically it should work wherever you can run gem5-aladdin.
+Let us know if you encounter any issues building or executing on other systems.

 ### Clone the CAVA repository